This model is now discontinued.

-We are delighted to announce that TrackShack has commissioned Accucraft (UK) to produce a model of the Groudle Glen Railway Bagnall 2-4-0T ‘Sea Lion’ in live steam.
-The model will be to 7/8ths” scale (1:13.7) for 45mm gauge track and will happily harmonise with the Trackshack/IP Engineering range of 7/8ths” scale Groudle Glen rolling stock kits (and can negotiate LGB Radius 1, 2′ radius curves).
-Built to Accucraft’s usual high standards, the loco will be constructed of copper, brass and stainless steel and carry the enhanced level of detail that scale allows.
-The models are exclusively available from Trackshack.
-At least 50% of any profit from this model will go to the Groudle Glen Railway to help fund the construction of ‘Brown Bear’, a new Bagnall 2-4-0T to take the place of ‘Polar Bear’ (now preserved in Sussex).
-Purchasers of this model will also gain similar benefits as those donating £178.10 to the new construction.
-You can see more about the ‘Brown Bear’ project here.
+TrackShack commissioned Accucraft (UK) to produce a model of the Groudle Glen Railway Bagnall 2-4-0T ‘Sea Lion’ in live steam.
+The model was built to 7/8ths” scale (1:13.7) for 45mm gauge track and will happily harmonise with the Trackshack/IP Engineering range of 7/8ths” scale Groudle Glen rolling stock kits (and can negotiate LGB Radius 1, 2′ radius curves).
+Built to Accucraft’s usual high standards, the loco is constructed of copper, brass and stainless steel and carries the enhanced level of detail that scale allows.
+The models were exclusively available from Trackshack.
+At least 50% of any profit from this model went to the Groudle Glen Railway to help fund the construction of ‘Brown Bear’, a new Bagnall 2-4-0T to take the place of ‘Polar Bear’ (now preserved in Sussex).

 When the line re-opened in 1950 it operated with ‘Polar Bear’ only owing to a decrease in demand and the poor condition of ‘Sea Lion’ which had been stored in the open air for some time.
 The railway survived until 1962 but by that time ‘Sea Lion’ was derelict.
 Rescued for preservation she was eventually restored and returned to a rebuilt Groudle Glen Railway in 1987.